Kaituna River re-diversion and Maketu Estuary enhancement project

 All of the resource consents and conditions for the project were finalised in an Environment Court decision issued in May 2016.
 All of the land acquisitions and detailed designs for the project have now been completed.
 See a map of publicly owned land around the estuary.

-Road, stop bank and boat ramp closures will be in place from 1 August 2018.
+Ford Road and boat ramp closures from 1 August

 Send us your details using the subscribe button below to receive our occasional Kaituna Maketu e-newsletter.